peiyichen1995/531D_Project2/README.md

 ### Part 1:

 Description:
-- selected bids, total revenue = greedyOfflineAdWord(budgets, queries, bids)
+- selected, total revenue = greedyOfflineAdWord(budgets, queries, bids)
-  selected bids is a dictionary map each query to its selected bid
+  selected is a dictionary map each query to its selected bid